 It was actually Charles Darwin who first noticed the importance of smiling and the similarity of factors that encouraged smiling across different cultures.
 For example, he found that even babies who are born blind will smile like smiling babies at about 5 weeks.
 He also found that babies learn that their crying draws adult attention, but that smiling keeps an adult engaged and interacting with them.

-Whiter Teeth can Lead to Love and Success in the Work Place
+Whiter Teeth Can Lead to Love and Success in the Work Place

 Researchers have discovered that most people react most positively to a genuinely smiling person.
-And this is a key component of most every personal interaction we have on a daily basis.
+And this is a key component of almost every personal interaction we have on a daily basis.
 In business interactions, for example in sales, hospitality and other situations where negotiation is necessary, a smiling person increases the possibility of the other party or parties smiling which indicated an increased trust and liking of the other person.
 This trust led to co-operation and helpfulness.
 Basically, in business situations and personal ones, smiling helps bond people together.
 (Furnham)

-A national survey conducted by the American Academy of Cosmetic Dentistry showed that 96% of adults believe an attractive smile makes a person more attractive to the people of the opposite gender, and that 74% of adults felt that an unattractive smile can impair a person’s chances for success in their career success.
+A national survey conducted by the American Academy of Cosmetic Dentistry showed that 96% of adults believe an attractive smile makes a person more attractive to the people of the opposite gender and that 74% of adults felt that an unattractive smile can impair a person’s chances for success in their career success.
 (Crown Council, an Association of Independent Dental Practices)

-Having a white smile is known to give a person more confidence not only about themselves overall, but also about being seen and going out in public.
+Having a white smile is known to give a person more confidence not only about themselves overall but also about being seen and going out in public.
 They no longer feel like they have to hide their teeth when laughing or talking for fear of what people will think about their yellowed teeth.
 Studies have also shown that increased self-confidence leads to happy and productive living, while also staving off depression.